 Based on interviews with key players from financial institutions and law enforcement as well as policy makers and regulators, this report from Deloitte UK, in conjunction with The Institute of International Finance, The global framework for fighting financial crime, explores seven key areas in financial crime regulation:

 - Global systemic improvements for financial crime risk management

 - Improving cross-border and domestic information sharing

 - Improving the use and quality of data

 - Mitigating the inconsistent or incoherent implementation of financial crime compliance standards and guidance, and providing regulatory clarity

 - Increasing and improving the use of technology to combat illicit finance

 This report breaks down these seven areas, providing detailed and achievable recommendations for long-term systemic reform.
-Taken together, these have the power to transform how society combats criminality in financial services and empower regulators and financial institutions to improve the global framework for day-to-day financial crime risk management.
+Taken together, these have the power to offer a way forward on mitigating illicit financial flows through a combination of regulatory reform, international cooperation, and an increasingly intelligence-led approach.